-Then in another bowl, get the wet ingredients going with a little grapeseed oil, brown sugar, and molasses:
+In another bowl, combine the wet ingredients, which are oil, brown sugar, and molasses:

 Add a couple eggs to the party:

-Then add in fresh pumpkin puree (or canned, if you prefer), and a little vanilla extract:
+Add fresh pumpkin puree and a little vanilla extract:

-Mix the wet and dry ingredients together, and divide evenly into 12 muffin cups.
+Mix the wet and dry ingredients together in batches, along with buttermilk, then divide evenly into 12 muffin cups.

-Sprinkle on some pumpkin seeds and crunchy turbinado sugar before sending it into the oven:
+Sprinkle some pumpkin seeds and crunchy turbinado sugar on top before sending it into the oven:

 Twenty minutes later, you’re in business!